 Now that you’ve gotten yourself looking and feeling good (professionally-speaking), it’s time to actually start looking for jobs.
 And that, like everything else in this industry, isn’t as easy as you might think.

-Film and video positions like most jobs where employers post a job description on indeed.com or whatever and you can apply, get an interview, and get hired.
-There are video jobs out there like that, such as big, traditional companies that don’t primarily create video, but are looking to add to their in-house video team, but usually production companies will only post a job to “see who’s out there,” or because they’re required to by some contract or fair employment law.
+Film and video positions aren’t like most jobs where employers post a job description on indeed.com or whatever and you can apply, get an interview, and get hired.
+There are video jobs out there like that, such as big, traditional companies that don’t primarily create video, but are looking to add to their in-house video team.
+But usually production companies will only post a job to “see who’s out there,” or because they’re required to by some contract or fair employment law.
 These guys usually already have someone in mind for the spot.
 Sometimes employers are just collecting resumes and reels for future opportunities.

 The truth is, most production companies hire based on recommendations from other folks they know or people they’ve worked with before, and only look at online applicants when they’ve exhausted their professional network.